 The first encounter with your prospect is crucial as it will lay a foundation that will help you in effectively connecting with highly beneficial leads.
 When creating the ideal lead profile for your business, you should consider;

 - demographics– if you are a B2C service provider, the age, income, gender, occupation and household type (married, single, families) all impact your interaction with the target group.

-- Psychographics– Our diverse personalities denote a set of characteristics and traits that affect our behavior as consumers.
+- psychographics– our diverse personalities denote a set of characteristics and traits that affect our behaviour as consumers.
 Social factors such as lifestyle, hobbies, interests and social group memberships all play an important role in shaping our preferences e.g. our choice of brands.

 - geographic proximity– depending on your business, the location of a potential client or customer likely to partner with or buy a product or service from you is essential to note.

 Communication is a two-way traffic and establishing a smooth and reliable flow of information will build and continue to strengthen the trust your potential client has with you.
 Conversation ice breakers can be surveys, mailings or questionnaires sent out to your contact list.
 Your prime job will be to pay close attention to the information your prospects share with you.
 This will help you to better interact and understand your potential clients and the more you share relatable and relevant content, the more your new potential clients will be comfortable to do business with you.